 The cost of borrowing under the FCL is the same as that under the Fund’s traditional Stand-By Arrangement (SBA) and the Precautionary and Liquidity Line (PLL).

 Commitment fee.
 In accessing IMF resources on a precautionary basis, countries pay a commitment fee that is refunded if they opt to draw on those resources.
-The commitment fee increases with the level of access available over a twelve month period, effectively ranging between 24 and 27 basis points for access between 500 and 1,000 percent of quota, and higher above 1,000 percent of quota.
+The commitment fee increases with the level of access available over a twelve month period (15 basis points for committed amounts up to 200 percent of quota, 30 basis points on committed amounts between 200 percent and 1,000 percent of quota, and 60 basis points on amounts exceeding 1,000 percent of quota).

 Very strong performers qualify